Logo

 Port Lympia, Nice France.

 Port Lympia has been a part of Nice since the mid-18th century.
-The then Duke of Savoy, Charles Emmanuel III, initiated the project in 1750, and the port was opened in 1752.
-After France annexed Nice, the port was upgraded to what’s visible today.
+The then Duke of Savoy, Charles Emmanuel III, started the project in 1750, and the port was opened in 1752.
+After France annexed Nice, the port was improved to what’s visible today.
 Now, Ferries destined for Corsica and Sardinia start their journey from Port Lympia, and you’ll often see cruise ships docked at the port.

-If a ferry ride is part of your itinerary, you’ll be happy to note that the port has a 4-level underground parking facility.
+If a ferry ride is part of your plan, you’ll be happy to note that the port has a 4-level underground parking facility.
 It has a capacity of 382 parking spaces for tourists (including ten spaces reserved for people with disabilities and 40 spaces for electric cars).

 Port Lympia, Nice France.